Gerodote/Nvchad_config_cpp/README.md

     - [x] dap related
 	- [ ] telescope related
 	- [ ] gitsigns related
+- [ ] get keybindings to new-old format, as nvchad v2.5 changed it to default.
+- [x] tmux navigator.
+Added keybindings for it.
+- [x] added CodeCompanion plugin.
+Do you have ollama installed?
+Do you have a self-deployed AI ?
+This plugin is for you
+    - [ ] still no shortcuts. `:CodeCompanion` will give you options to use.
 - [ ] Find out if there's a way to turn on less plugin not lazily.
 Investigation
 - [x] Find a plugin for cool command palette
 	- [ ] [hachy/cmdpalette.nvim](https://github.com/hachy/cmdpalette.nvim) doesn't support ranges and feels not so good